Bariatric, or weight-loss, surgery can provide many benefits, including:

 Bariatric surgery patients can eat a wide variety of foods, in small portions.
-A typical meal in a bariatric surgery diet includes protein-rich foods such as lean meat, eggs, low-fat dairy products (yogurt and cheese), starches and whole grains, fruits, and vegetables.
+A typical meal in a bariatric surgery diet includes protein-rich foods such as lean meat, eggs, low-fat dairy products (yogurt and cheese), starches and whole grains, fruits and vegetables.
 Eating protein helps you feel fuller longer.

 You're advised to avoid desserts and other items with sugar listed as one of the first three ingredients.
 High-sugar, high-fat foods can derail your attempts to lose weight, and if you've had the gastric bypass procedure, it can lead to dumping syndrome, an unpleasant side effect.
-Symptoms of dumping syndrome may include vomiting, nausea, weakness, sweating, faintness, and diarrhea.
+Symptoms of dumping syndrome may include vomiting, nausea, weakness, sweating, faintness and diarrhea.

-It's also recommended that you avoid raw vegetables, fruits with skin, nuts, popcorn, tough meats, stringy foods, and crusty bread (bagels and pretzels), which may block the opening of your stomach.
+It's also recommended that you avoid raw vegetables, fruits with skin, nuts, popcorn, tough meats, stringy foods and crusty bread (bagels and pretzels), which may block the opening of your stomach.

 By altering the anatomy of the stomach and/or intestine, bariatric surgery affects hormonal signals, resulting in decreased appetite, increased feelings of fullness, increased metabolism and healthier food preferences.
 These positive changes allow your body to lose weight without the internal fight to return to your higher set point.
-However, without regular exercise and a healthy diet, it is unlikely that you will achieve your weight loss goals.
+However, without regular exercise and a healthy diet, it is unlikely that you will achieve your weight-loss goals.

 Exercising regularly will maximize the amount of weight you lose and help to improve your health.
 By building muscle through strength-training exercises, you may also lessen the amount of skin sag you experience after losing weight.
 Following the instructions of your health care team for healthy eating will put you on the path to success.

 MultiCare’s weight-loss surgery program can help you improve your health, lose weight and feel better.
-Attend our free, no-obligation seminar to learn more.
+Attend our free, no-obligation online seminar to learn more.

-Call us at 253-301-5280 or toll-free at 844-256-7659 to learn more about our programs or to schedule your first appointment.
+Or, call us at 253-301-5280 or toll-free at 844-256-7659 to learn more about our Bariatric Surgery and Medical Weight-Loss programs.